biscuitzb/COEB-SLAM/README.md

 # 1. Getting Started
 - Install ORB-SLAM2 prerequisites: C++11 or C++0x Compiler, Pangolin, OpenCV and Eigen3 (https://github.com/raulmur/ORB_SLAM2).
 - Please refer to the official tutorial for the installation environment required to deploy Yolov5.(https://github.com/ultralytics/yolov5)
+- If there are missing files in this source code, please download the official source code of ORB-SLAM2 and replace the \include \src folder.

 - Clone this repo:
 ```bash